Back in the day, VW's were everywhere and finding a decent used one for sale was no

 down side is that obviously you're buying a vehicle that has had some major damage and maybe it wasn't

-fixed as thoroughly or as professionally as the seller is pretending it was.
+fixed as thoroughly or as professionally as the seller claims.
 It could be a great

 car, but remember that if you ever decide to sell it, potential buyers will try to knock your price